 The origin of Earth’s moon has fascinated mankind for thousands of years and has received scientific attention for over forty years, building on the return of rocks from the moon and the growing understanding of planet formation.
 The central idea of a giant impact on Earth is widely accepted and physically appealing but the constraints … Continue reading Origin of the Moon | The Royal Society

 Why is there something rather than nothing?
 Why does so much interesting stuff exist in the universe?
 Particle physicist Harry Cliff works on the Large Hadron Collider at CERN, and he has some potentially bad news for people who seek answers to these questions.
-Despite the best efforts of scientists (and the help of the biggest machine on the planet), we may never be able to explain all the weird features of nature.
-Is this the end of physics?
-Learn more in this fascinating talk about the latest research into the secret structure of the universe.
+Despite the best efforts of scientists (and the help of the … Continue reading Harry Cliff: Have we reached the end of physics?